 - Try using RAM sticks you know work.

 If the replacement RAM sticks don’t work, it could have a faulty RAM slot.
 A computer won’t boot without RAM, so you must get the motherboard serviced.

 Once you have fixed the problem indicated by the POST test, it should be able to boot normally.

 4. Look for a Glowing LED on Your Motherboard

 One of the simpler ways to check that your motherboard is receiving power is to look for a glowing LED on the board.

 When a motherboard’s LED doesn’t glow, it’s almost certain it isn’t receiving power.
-However, it’s also possible that only the LED is faulty and the rest of the motherboard is receiving power, but the odds of that being the case are absurdly low, as you can imagine.
+However, it’s also possible that only the LED is faulty and the rest of it is receiving power, but the odds of that being the case are absurdly low, as you can imagine.

 Some modern motherboards are equipped with several LEDs.